-Young people under the statutory supervision of youth justice service centres and youth detention centres are actively case-managed throughout their contact with the youth justice system.
-Case management is informed by a comprehensive risk/needs assessment tool and a case-planning process which includes the engagement of the young person, their family, other government departments and community stakeholders.
-Young people are monitored, and case plans are reviewed on a regular basis.
-This ensures that programs and services are tailored to the young people's changing rehabilitative and support needs.
-Collaborative case coordination panels enable coordinated delivery of programs and services as well as support packages for young people with complex needs and their families.
+Young people under the statutory supervision of youth justice service centres and youth detention centres are actively case-managed.
+Collaborative case management panels have been adopted across the state to enable delivery of coordinated interventions and support packages for young people with complex needs and their families.
+Case management and interventions are informed by a comprehensive risk/needs assessment tool and a case-planning process which includes the engagement of the young people are monitored and case plans are reviewed on a regular basis to ensure that interventions are tailored to the young people's changing rehabilitative and support needs.

-Multiple programs and services are delivered to young offenders and are designed to address their specific and complex needs.
-For example:
+A number of intervention programs and services are delivered to young offenders and are designed to address their specific and complex needs.
+Some examples of programs young people have access to include: